Motivational Enhancement Therapy (MET)

 - Relapse – i.e. failure to attend NA/AA meetings

-MET aims to move patients through this cycle of change, at least to the point where patients are ready and willing to attend traditional therapy sessions.
+MET aims to move clients through this cycle of change, at least to the point where clients are ready and willing to attend traditional therapy sessions.

 Further, MET is based on five core concepts that therapists must adhere to.
 These concepts include:

 - Develop a discrepancy i.e. the distance the client must travel to achieve stated goal

 MET is a combination of ‘motivational interviewing’ and ‘motivational therapy’.
 MET should really be regarded as a form of preparation therapy.
 Once clients complete MET they progress onto other forms of addiction-therapy.
 At Cassiobury Court MET is used either during pre-treatment intervention or during in first few days following detox once rehab has begun.

 Like its name suggests, MET is designed to enhance clients’ motivate to receive treatment.
 MET is typically reserved for the minority of clients who fail to establish the motivation to get better.
 Patients attending a MET programme typically suffer at the hands of addiction for many years.
 MET is often a ‘last chance’ programme for many of these clients.
 Equally, MET is affective for treating teenage addicts.
 This is because teenage addicts often lack the required motivation to change.
 Once MET is complete, clients are typically more motivated to engage with traditional programmes of addiction treatment.

 MET’s four sessions